News

 Using your NHS App

-Have you got your NHS app loaded on your Smartphone? if not please do download it from your relevant "app store" to your smartphone (if you have one).
+Have you got the "NHS app" loaded on your Smartphone or tablet? if not please download it from your "app store" to your smartphone (if you have one).
+Also the flyer attached her to open or download gives full details on the benefits of using it and what it can access.

 Published on 27th Mar 2025